Pet Care Foundation

-The Pet Care Foundation was founded by Paula Kent Meehan in 2004 to help lower the euthanasia rate of Los Angeles City Animal Shelters.
-Since its inception the Pet Care Foundation has found new homes for thousands of cats and dogs through its programs.
+Pet Care Foundation was founded by Paula Kent Meehan in 2004 to help lower the euthanasia rate of Los Angeles City and County Animal Shelters.
+Since its inception Pet Care Foundation has found new homes for over 60,000 cats and dogs through its many different programs.

-Programs include in-house adoption events at all 6 LA City Shelters, free spay/neuter clinics, mobile adoption events at Roxbury Park in Beverly Hills, ADOPT A PET TODAY television show airing on the LA City, Beverly Hills City and West Hollywood City TV channels, extensive social media networking, magazine and newspaper advertising.
+Programs include in-house adoption events and grooming at all LA City Shelters, free spay/neuter clinics, ADOPT A PET TODAY television show airing on the Beverly Hills City and West Hollywood City TV channels, and extensive social media networking.

 Adopt me now!

 This pet is ready to be adopted from Los Angeles Animal Services.

 Just click on the photo for more information.

 “On behalf of the City of Los Angeles, I am pleased to recognize your continued support of the Los Angeles Animal Services.
 Your generosity, community spirit, and interest have made our City a great place in which to live and work.”

 “I know the Department of Animal Services (LAAS), staff and thousands of animals now enjoying new homes join me in thanking you for your generous support.”